 • Ongoing enablement does not involve forensic capture to a legal standard or such advanced techniques such as advanced malware reversing (disassembly) or encryption/hash cracking, etc.

 • Ongoing enablement does not include hunt campaigns performed by ReliaQuest.
-ReliaQuest will provide prepackaged/developed hunt scenarios that may be leveraged by Customer within the GreyMatter Hunt capability.
+If purchased, ReliaQuest will provide prepackaged/developed hunt scenarios that may be leveraged by Customer within the GreyMatter Hunt capability.
 ReliaQuest will not be required to develop custom hunt campaigns.

 6. Customer Responsibilities